MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

-From Fig.2, it is seen that for lower values of SINR, the nulling filters achieve advantage over filters designed for interference-free model, which is incorrect in such settings.
-On the other hand, for high values of SINR, the interference-free model better reflects observed signal, and filters designed for this model achieve comparable or better performance than their counterparts derived for the model in presence of interference.
-Moreover, Fig.3 demonstrates that MSE-fidelity in reconstruction performance is correlated with degree of accuracy of PDC values based on reconstructed activity of the sources, but there is no direct linkage between them.
+Due to large number of filters considered, we present numerical results in Tables I-VI on the next page.
+The results presented therein show that for SINR=0 dB, the nulling filters outperform filters designed for interference-free model, which reflects observed signal less accurately in such settings.
+On the other hand, for higher values of SINR, the interference-free model gradually becomes the preferred one, and filters designed for this model achieve comparable or better performance than their counterparts derived for the model in presence of interference.

+Moreover, the \texttt{MSE} and \texttt{PDC} performance measures used in simulations demonstrate that fidelity in reconstruction performance is related to accuracy of reconstructed \texttt{PDC} profiles, but there is no direct linkage between them.
 Indeed, the eigenspace-LCMV filters produce reconstruction particularly ill-suited to this aim.
+On the other hand, despite the fact that the proposed filters use mean-square error as the cost function, they also perform well in terms of \texttt{PDC} measure, which encourages their use in investigating interactions among sources based on MVAR model such as PDC or DTF \cite{Kus2004}.
+As discussed in Section \ref{interactions}, this is due to efficient cancellation of interfering activity, which enables more accurate fitting of the MVAR model to the reconstructed activity of sources of interest.
+We refer interested readers to \cite{Hui2010}, where this particular application of nulling filters is discussed in more detail.

+Unsurprisingly, the performance of most of the evaluated filters is negatively affected by using the perturbed leadfield matrix of sources of interest $\bm{H}_{PE}$ in place of the original leadfield matrix $\bm{H}$, for both MSE and PDC measures.
+In particular, degradation in MSE performance of the proposed filters is similar as in other filters evaluated, which is in line with numerical results of \cite{Piotrowski2009, Piotrowski2014}, especially considering that highly noisy settings (SMNR=10 dB and SBNR=0 dB) are used to obtain results presented in Tables I-VI.
+In the case of PDC, the performance of the proposed filters is very similar for $\bm{H}$ or $\bm{H}_{PE}.$ This intriguing fact should enhance usability of the proposed filters in the area of investigating interactions among sources based on MVAR model.

-We emphasize that the presented figures are for illustrative purpose and we invite readers to test other settings.
+We should also emphasize that the presented results are for illustrative purpose and we invite readers to test other settings.